home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 {% if page.installation_type == 'generic-x86-64' %}

-1. If you used your Desktop system to write the HAOS your boot media, install the boot media ({{site.installation.types[page.installation_type].installation_media}}) in the generic-x86-64 system.
+1. If you used your desktop system to write the HAOS your boot media, install the boot media ({{site.installation.types[page.installation_type].installation_media}}) in the generic-x86-64 system.

 - If you used a live operating system (e.g. Ubuntu), shut down the live operating system and make sure to remove the USB flash drive you used for the live system.